bnicholson/QView/README.md

 The backend database is Postgresql.
 Redis is used as a cache and as a inter Qview server store.

+Note:  A development environment is up at http://qview.quizstuff.com:3000

 # Requirements & how to develop